 Transcripts are a simple way of creating captions.
-They only contain the text of what is said in the video and you don't need to enter any time codes.
+They only contain the text of what is said in the video.
 You can enter a transcript directly in your video or follow the steps below to create a transcript file.

 Transcripts work best with videos that are less than an hour long with good sound quality and clear speech.
-Keep in mind that the transcript file needs to be in the same language that is spoken in the video.
+The transcript file should be in the same language as the dialogue in the video.
 After you've created your file, follow the instructions to upload it to your video.

 Format your transcript file

 Type the text of what was said in your video and save it as a plain text file (.txt).
-You can convert other formats (like Microsoft Word, HTML, PDF) into a plain text file or you can use native programs on your computer like TextEdit or Notepad.
+You can convert other formats (like Microsoft Word, HTML) into a plain text file or you can use native programs on your computer like Notepad.

-- Use a blank line to force the start of a new caption.
+- To force the start of a new caption, use a blank line.

-- Use square brackets to designate background sounds.
+- To designate background sounds, use square brackets.
 For example, [music] or [laughter].

 - Add >> to identify speakers or change of speaker.

 Here's an example of what your transcript file might look like: